Kirloskar Pneumatic Company Ltd (BSE: 505283) Q3 2026 Earnings Call dated Jan. 23, 2026

 K. Srinivasan

 Working capital in any orders of this nature tends to be higher than normal.
-But for us, since everything is in house, the quantum of working capital is small.
-But it takes from cash to cash.
-It will be a longer cycle.
-It’s almost like a package order takes about eight months to have cash to cash.
+But for us, since everything is in-house, the quantum of working capital is small, but it takes from cash to cash, it will be a longer cycle.
+It’s almost like a package order.
+It takes about 8 months to have cash to cash.

 Sourabh Arya

 Understood.
-And secondly, I think in this call.
-We did not talk about the, let’s say percentage growth of three segments.
-How much air grew, how much refrigeration and how much gas was nine months.
-That would be very high.
+And secondly, I think in this call we did not talk about the, let’s say, percentage growth of three segments.
+How much air grew, how much refrigeration, and how much gas was for nine months, that would be very helpful?

 K. Srinivasan